mhlinder/BIMOND/Readme.md

-The BIMOND3 algorithm presented in [1] provides two-dimensional interpolation of data that is monotone in both variables. `BIMOND3_example.m` reproduces the example given in Appendix B.
+The BIMOND3 algorithm presented in [1] provides two-dimensional interpolation of data that is monotone in both variables. `BIMOND3_example.m` reproduces the numeric example given in Appendix B.

 ## BIMOND4

-The BIMOND4 algorithm presented in [2] provides two-dimensional interpolation of data that is monotone in only one variable. `BIMOND4_example.m` reproduces the example given in Section 5.
+The BIMOND4 algorithm presented in [2] provides two-dimensional interpolation of data that is monotone in only one variable. `BIMOND4_example.m` reproduces the numeric example given in Section 5.

 ## References